joinpursuit/Pursuit-Core-Web/node/nodejs_intro/README.md

 This is basically Google's open source engine that runs and interprets Javascript on all our Google Chrome web browsers.

 The very smart people at Google then thought: What if we just run this standalone without a browser on a computer?
-That's how NodeJS was born.
+That's how Node.js was born.

-### NodeJS Environment
+### Node.js Environment

 A web server is just a computer serving data on the internet.

 Google decided, with it's V8 Javascript Engine, it's possible to serve webpages, connect to databases, manage files all on the server side.

-### NodeJS: Addons to Javascript
+### Node.js: Addons to Javascript

 Stand alone Javascript on the browser does not have a lot of the capabilities we need to handle Server Side programming.

-NodeJS includes many new libraries and tools to allow us to do the following:
+Node.js includes many new libraries and tools to allow us to do the following:

 1. Input/Output Buffers: Handle binary data
 2. File System: Manage file system on your machine